QMCPACK/qmcpack/.github/ISSUE_TEMPLATE/bug_report.md

 **To Reproduce**
 Steps to reproduce the behavior:
-1. git commit hash being built
+1. release version or git commit hash being built
 2. cmake command
 3. full program/test invocation command
 4. additional steps

 **Expected behavior**
 A clear and concise description of what you expected to happen.